-- 5. Locate pry off notch (if equipped) and remove the center ornament from the aluminum wheel with the tapered end of the wheel nut wrench that came with your vehicle.
-Insert and twist the handle, then pry against the wheel. - 6.
+5. Locate pry off notch (if equipped) and remove the center ornament from the aluminum wheel with the tapered end of the wheel nut wrench that came with your vehicle.
+Insert and twist the handle, then pry against the wheel.

+- 6. If equipped with a full wheelcover, remove the wheelcover center ornament then loosen the five black plastic nuts which retain the wheelcover using the lug wrench. - 7.
 Loosen each wheel lug nut one-half turn counterclockwise but do not remove them until the wheel is raised off the ground. - Before placing the jack under the vehicle, NOTE the jack location markings: